EpicWink/sfini/CONTRIBUTING.md

   this will require a local graph to be generated to determine input and output paths
 - Catch socket read fail after closing worker task poll
+- Close worker task polls when another worker picks up a task (currently not working)
-- Figure out usage of `TimestampPath` in `Wait` state (ie getting the time to wait until from a timestamped stored in a state variable)
+- Figure out usage of `SecondsPath` in `Wait` state (ie getting the seconds to wait from an integer stored in a state variable)